sunilpandey/keyvalue-demo/README.md

 Angular supports iteration over map in html templates through `keyValue` pipe.
 This repository demonstrate the use of keyValue and sorting feature supported with this.

 ## Problem Statement
-There is an list of registered vehicles provided to application which give details about the vehicle number and the company name of the vehicle.
+There is an list of registered vehicles provided to application which gives details about the number and the company name of the vehicles.

 ```typescript
     export const vehicleList = [